-36 Loan interest rates
+38 Loan interest rates

-How are interest rates on commercial and high-value property loans commonly set?
+How are interest rates on commercial and high-value property loans commonly set (with reference to LIBOR, central bank rates, etc)?
 What rate of interest is unreasonably high in your jurisdiction and what are the consequences if a loan exceeds the reasonable rate?